TheBaronHimself/Spaceblack/README.md

 # Spaceblack

-A modified version of the popular [Spacegray](https://github.com/kkga/spacegray) theme for those who prefer a darker color.
+A modified version of the popular [Spacegray](https://github.com/kkga/spacegray) theme for those who prefer it dark.

 ***